Ainu culture: Hokkaido Old Native Protection Act

 In 1899, the Hokkaido Law for the Protection of the Former Native People of Hokkaido was enacted, and with the establishment of Ainu schools, Ainu children were required to attend different schools than their Japanese counterparts.
 The Meiji government also promoted Japanese language education for the Ainu.
 However, the Ainu language and culture were not taught in these schools, and the Ainu culture was negatively represented, further destroying the Ainu culture in the early modern period.
 In 1937, the Hokkaido Law for the Protection of the Former Native People of Hokkaido was amended, and Ainu schools were abolished.

 Although there were researchers of Ainu culture, prejudice persisted, with even Kyōsuke Kindaichi, who left behind a vast amount of material on the Ainu language and culture, viewing the Ainu as a people to be destroyed.
 This situation continued until Japan's defeat in World War II.

 Ainu cultural studies

 A dictionary of the Ainu language was published by John Batchelor, an English missionary, and Shujiro Ekuho (Japanese) (1849–1924), who became a teacher at the Harukoto Ainu School (established in 1891).
 Together, they compiled the Ainu Zasshiroku (Ainu Miscellaneous Records).
 The Ainu language has been studied and documented academically.
 Major researchers include Yukie Chiri, who recorded and translated Yukara, Mashiho Chiri, and Kyōsuke Kindaichi (1882–1971).
 In the study of Sakhalin Ainu culture, Bronisław Piłsudski, Lev Sternberg, and Taroji Chitoku are known.

 Ainu poets

-At the beginning of the 20th century, Ainu poets such as Yaeko Batchelor, Hokuto Iboshi, Moritake Takeichi, and others appeared on the scene, and began to express the situation of the modern Ainu in the field of literature such as tanka poetry.
+At the beginning of the 20th century, Ainu poets such as Yaeko Batchelor, Hokuto Iboshi, Moritake Takeichi, and others began to express the situation of the modern Ainu in the field of literature such as tanka poetry.
 Their works continue to influence Ainu thought to this day.